 What can I do about it?

-Ask questions to find out how best to help and support your neuro-different employees.
-Everyone with a neuro-different condition is different.
+Ask questions to find out how best to help and support your neurodiverse employees.
+Everyone with a neurodiverse condition is different.
 They often have particular strengths in:-

 - Seeing the big picture